top of page

 Travel Insurance:

 It is compulsory for you to have travel insurance to join this trip, which we will need to have a copy of before you depart.
-You should book travel insurance which covers you from the moment you leave home, untill the moment you return, ensuring it includes cover for flight delays/cancellations, lost baggage, theft, and medical expenses.
+You should book travel insurance which covers you from the moment you leave home, until the moment you return, ensuring it includes cover for flight delays/cancellations, lost baggage, theft, and medical expenses.
 There are many companies offering insurance, so you should shop around and compare prices and values.

-IMPORTANT: Most travel insurances only cover up to 3500m altitude trekking, as anything above has a much higher risk factor, so you need to make sure you get an insurance which covers up to 5500m.
+IMPORTANT: Most travel insurances only cover up to 3500m altitude trekking, as anything above has a much higher risk factor, so you need to make sure you get an insurance which covers up to 5600m.
 It will be written in the T&C's.

 Try using this website to compare high altitude insurances: